How Your Body Language Can Help Your IQ

 What do we mean by ‘positive body language’?

-By training yourself to work these behaviours into your day-to-day life, you will exude confidence and intelligence in the eyes of others, figuratively adding an extra 20 points on to your IQ!
+By training yourself to work these behaviors into your day-to-day life, you will exude confidence and intelligence in the eyes of others, figuratively adding an extra 20 points on to your IQ!

 So how does it work?